 The Chairperson plays an important role in a company.
-Chairperson is the spearhead of the company and his role description covers all of the strategic and decision making roles.
-The chief responsibilities of the Chairman are to preside over the meetings of the Board of Directors, to set the agenda of meeting with the Company Secretary, to direct and lead the Board of Directors and to communicate through the Chief through the chief communication between the Board and the Company’s management.
+Chairperson is the spearhead of the company and his role description covers all of the strategic and decision-making roles.
+The chief responsibilities of the Chairman are to preside over the meetings of the Board of Directors, to set the agenda of meeting with the Company Secretary, to direct and lead the Board of Directors, and to communicate through the Chief communication between the Board and the Company’s management.

 Ultimately what matters to a good chairman is his ability to manage an effective board and manage relationships with both shareholders and stakeholders.